EmoDex/emodex/README.md

 EmoDex offers emotional text classification in 8 emotional categories.
 With our website we offer our model for classification for free: https://emodex.net

+**New: We now offer an EmoDex API**

+## API

+A freemium API of EmoDex is now available on [RapidAPI](https://rapidapi.com/KarstenT/api/emodex-emotions-analysis/).
+Feel free to use the API for your research/product development.

 ## About this repository

 At the moment, we use this repository only to document our project and progress.